jkim057/beerhere/README.md

 1. Scroll bar in Viewer.
 1. Add styling to make presentable.
 1. Add code to make website not so long in the cards.
+1. Setup edge case protection (Would prevent symbols from being used & return a error message to the user.)

 ## Silver:

 ## Gold:

 1. Set up GPS and link to google maps for directions.
+(Maybe an embedded Google map with a pin on those directions?)